nsturr/Av-Verify/README.md

 ### Immediate

-* Break the many Struct objects into proper classes of their own
+* Break the many Struct objects into proper classes of their own (this is in progress)
-* Clean up the "connections" parsing
+* Clean up the "connections" parsing, as it's too brittle

 ### Long term